EmasXP/gaslawork/docs/Routing.md

 | /foo     | \Controller\Foo    | indexAction     |
 | /foo/bar | \Controller\Foo    | barAction       |

 You may have noticed in the previous example that the action (method) names are suffixed with `Action`.
 This is because of security.
 For example, calling `index()` on the `Index` class is treated as calling the constructor.
+You are free to change that by writing a different "action handler" string.
+Simply putting `"{action}"` in the "action handler" will use the method name as is (without any prefix or suffix).
+You are free to do however you like.

 ### Fetching parameters